 Manners of Tea Drinking

-There are also detailed requirements of the drinkers.
+There are also detailed requirements for the drinkers.
 Meanwhile, with the popularization of tea, people in different regions and of different nationalities developed their own unique customs of taking tea.

 In Guangdong, for example, people like drinking morning tea, in Fujian they prefer Kongfu tea, Hunan has Lei tea, Sichuan people love “covered-bowl tea”, while people of the Bai nationality treat their guests with “Three-Course Tea”.
 Tibetan people prefer buttered tea and those from Inner Mongolia like milk tea.